 2. Familiarize yourself with Google Ad Grant compliance.

 Knowing these policies well will make account management much simpler.
 Think of the rules as tips.
 Not only does following them uphold your Google Ad Grants account status, but it also benefits your ad performance.
-Keep these rules in mind as you continue to develop your Google Ad strategy to ensure the best results.
+Keep these rules in mind as you continue to develop your Google Ad Grant management strategy to ensure the best results.

-3. Use Google Analytics for conversion tracking.
+3. Use Google Analytics for tracking your CTR and conversions.

+To get started, make sure you’re tracking your conversions and CTR within Analytics to ensure you meet the minimum monthly threshold.
 From there, you can begin to set goals for the individual actions you want people to take, like making a donation or registering with their email.
 These steps can help you see which ads best accomplish meaningful conversions.

 4. Make the most of your Google Ad Grant allowance.